-A new group has been set up for young adult carers who are aged 18-25 and currently caring for a friend or a family member.
-It is open to young adult carers living in Bristol and South Glos, including those who attend college or university locally.
+EighteenPlus is a group for young adult carers aged 18-25, who are currently caring for a friend or a family member.
+The group meets monthly and is open to young adult carers living in Bristol and South Glos.

-The group is led by young adult carers themselves with support from The Carers’ Support Centre.
+EighteenPlus is led by a Core Group of young adult carers, with help from Carers Support Centre.

-We’re welcoming new members so if you would like to be part of the group, please contact Ruth Garner on 0117 937 5620
+We’re welcoming new members so if you would like to be part of the group, please contact Ruth Garner, Family Support Worker, on 0117 937 5620.

 or have a look on the group’s profile page called ‘EighteenPlus Young-Adult Carers-Group’ on Facebook.

 The Core Group are very active in fundraising and have been successful in securing funds from Starbucks Youth Action to continue the events and also to give individual young adult carers small grants to help with courses or training.